SecureStackCo/Essential8-SDLC/README.md

 **Controls:**

-1. Web vulnerability analysis is enabled for public facing services
+1. Web vulnerability analysis is enabled for internet-facing services
 2. Out of date, insecure or malicious web components are patched or removed
 3. Un-needed libraries, frameworks and components are removed
 4. All CI/CD environments use up to date applications